piotr-machura/server-setup/README.md

 other functionalities.
 This script is downloaded by `./admin.sh` and properly wrapped with the `-m` flag.

 Create a user with `./admin.sh -m email add username@example.com` and provide a password when prompted.
-Once a user has been created we can generate the DNS text records used to prevent spoofing our email address.
+Once a user has been created DNS text records used to prevent spoofing can be geneated.
 Use `./admin.sh -mk` and add the contents in appropriate records in your DNS provider's interface.
 The format is `<host name> IN TXT <contents>`, note that the SPF record has an empty host name.

 After you modify your DNS records you can use a tool like [AppmailDev](https://appmaildev.com/)'s DKIM test to verify that the messages are signed correctly.
 Simply navigate to example.com/mail in your browser, log into your newly